symfony/symfony-docs/security/remember_me.rst

         };

 The ``secret`` option is the only required option and it is used to sign the remember me cookie.
-It's common to use the ``kernel.secret`` parameter, which is defined using the ``APP_SECRET`` environment variable.
+It is common to use the ``kernel.secret`` parameter, which is defined using the ``APP_SECRET`` environment variable.

 After enabling the ``remember_me`` system in the configuration, there are a